Biomarkers, targeted and immunotherapies for pancreatic cancer

 - Genetic testing for inherited mutations for treatment selection

-- Tumor biomarker testing for treatment selectior
+- Tumor testing for treatment selectior

 - PARP inhibitors